franleplant/nosleepjavascript-blog/content/blog/gatbsy-typescript/index.md

 some fields off sometimes others and in particular the `profilepicture` filed which maps to an image might be altered in several ways like asking for a sharp image fluid.

-In that case this type wont be useful at all.
+In that case this type won't be useful at all.
 Instead what I have done is to manually write a concrete `IAuthor` type that I defined which is very similar to this but only has the "domain" attributes I need